API Status Get API Key

 You can use any host that serves files at a direct, public URL.
 If you don't already have one, these options have a free tier and work well:

 • Cloudflare R2 - Object storage with a free tier.
 A good fit if you already use Cloudflare or are comfortable with a slightly more technical setup.
-Upload your file and configure the bucket for public access, and the file is ready to use.
+Upload your file and enable public access on the bucket (or attach a public custom domain) so the file is reachable without credentials.

 Verifying that a URL works